victorsergio/GNN-trajectory-prediction-2023/README.md

 # GNN-trajectory-prediction-2023
-Code for GNN vehicle trajectory prediction in intersections
+Code for GNN vehicle trajectory prediction on intersections